Meet Our Team

 Licensed Associate Marriage & Family Therapist

-Stephen brings a curious and playful energy to his work, creating a space where clients feel seen and understood.
+Stephen brings curious and playful energy to his work, creating a space where clients feel seen and understood.
 With a foundation in Emotion-Focused Therapy (EFT), he supports parents and families in deepening their connections and healing relational wounds.
 Stephen has experience as a school-based therapist in elementary and middle schools and in private practice, specializing in trauma-informed care.
-His approach incorporates sand and play- based activities, enabling children and families to discover and accept themselves in a safe and empathetic environment.
-He is also trained in a neuro-affirming intervention known as ACT (Acceptance and Commitment Therapy), which he uses to support autistic individuals.
+His approach incorporates sand tray, play-based activities, and filial-focused therapy, enabling children and families to discover and accept themselves in a safe and empathetic environment.
+He is also trained in a neuro-affirming intervention known as Acceptance and Commitment Therapy (ACT), which he uses to support autistic individuals.

 Fun fact: Stephen was a professional dancer with expertise in hip hop, popping, and krump.